-For Maintenance and Other Operating Expenses (MOOE), the traveling expenses include expenses for movement of persons and personal and essential baggage, per diems while in route or away from permanent station, and items incidental thereto in connection with the research work.
-The item on supplies and materials will include expenses on expendable and semi-expendable field/laboratory/office supplies and materials needed in the course of the study.
-Other MOOE items consist of expenses on communications, repairs and maintenance, other professional services, and miscellaneous expenses.
+For Maintenance and Other Operating Expenses (MOOE), the traveling expenses of transportation of one's personal and essential baggage, per diems while in route or away from permanent station and items necessarily incidental thereto in connections with the research work.
+The item on supplies and materials will include expenses on consumable and semi-expendable field/laboratory/office supplies and materials needed in the course of the study.
+Budget for sundry will consist of expenses on communications, repairs and maintenance, estimated cost for research utilization (RU) component, computerization, and miscellaneous expenses.
 Details for each line item should be provided.

-The Equipment Outlay (EO) details the budgetary requirement of the research for equipment items needed for the project.
+The Capital Outlay (CO) details the budgetary requirement of the research for equipment items needed for the project.
 Indicate the quantity, unit cost and total amount.